kmwallio/ThiefMD/docs/deets/index.md

 Use [Jekyll](https://jekyllrb.com), [Hugo](https://gohugo.io), or another [Static Site Generator](https://www.staticgen.com/)?

-ThiefMD will surface the [front matter](https://jekyllrb.com/docs/front-matter) in the Folder View using minimark.
+ThiefMD surfaces the [front matter](https://jekyllrb.com/docs/front-matter) in the Folder View using minimark.

-Live preview will also render any `title:` making your post look like art.
+Live preview also rendera any `title:` making your post look like art.

 Our [export logic](/tips/novel-writing#novel-metadata) also understands [whatever metadata you may throw at it](https://pandoc.org/MANUAL.html#epub-metadata).